valbuild/val/packages/next/README.md

 const { s, c, val, config } = initVal({
   project: "myteam/myproject",
-  root: "/", // if monorepo use the relative path starting with /
+  //root: "/subdir", // only required for monorepos.
+Use the path where val.config is located.
+The path should start with /
   gitBranch: process.env.VERCEL_GIT_COMMIT_REF,
   gitCommit: process.env.VERCEL_GIT_COMMIT_SHA,
 });